SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/webhooks.md

 A basic authentication mechanism is supported by providing user/password in the URL of the Webhook such as `https://myLogin:myPassword@my_server/foo`.

-If you provide additional properties to your SonarQube Scanner using the pattern `sonar.analysis.*`, these properties will be automatically added to the section "properties" of the payload.
+If you provide additional properties to your SonarScanner using the pattern `sonar.analysis.*`, these properties will be automatically added to the section "properties" of the payload.

 For example these additional parameters: